OpenTechSchool/html-css-beginners/source/core/style.rst

 Troubleshooting
 ---------------

-Did the title text color not change when you refreshed?
+Did the title text colour not change when you refreshed?

 Double check the name of the CSS file in the ``<link>`` tag, and also double check that the CSS file is in the same directory as the HTML file.

+Also make sure that all rules end with a ``;`` and are placed inside of the curly brackets of the selector you want to style.

 --------------

-Web colors are colors used in designing web pages.
-Colors may be specified as an RGB triplet or in hexadecimal format (a hex triplet).
+Web colours are colours used in designing web pages.
+Colours may be specified as an RGB triplet or in hexadecimal format (a hex triplet).
 Hexadecimal color codes begin with a number sign (#).
-This number can be picked from a graphics software or from some nice web tool, such as, `Color picker <http://www.colorpicker.com/>`__, for example.
+This number can be picked from a graphics software or from some nice web tool, such as, `Color picker <http://www.colorpicker.com/>`_, for example.
 When you have chosen your color, copy the number that starts with # and paste that in your CSS file.

-Good to know: #000 is black and #fff is white.
+Good to know: ``#000`` is black and ``#fff`` is white.

 --------------

-Let's try now to give a nice border to our image, that we added to our page in the `first chapter <structure.md>`__.
+Let's try now to give a nice border to our image, that we added to our page in the :doc:`first chapter <structure>`.

 ::